-where the constant depends on $\omega$, $m$, and the properties of $\polS$.
-By properly choosing $m$ and using that $\polS$ has linear growth at infinity we conclude
+where the \EO{hidden} constant depends on $\omega$, $m$, and the properties of $\polS$.
+By properly choosing $m$ and using that $\polS$ has linear growth at infinity, we conclude that

 which is uniform in $j$.
-Passing to the limit and cleaning up the proof, the desired a priori estimate is obtained for the case $q=2$, see \cite[Section 3.2]{MR3582412}.
-For $q\neq2$ it suffices then to invoke the extrapolation theorem provided in \cite[Theorem 7.8]{MR1800316}.
+Passing to the limit and cleaning up the proof, the desired a priori estimate is obtained for the case $q=2$; see \cite[Section 3.2]{MR3582412} for details.
+For $q\neq2$ it suffices to invoke the extrapolation theorem provided in \cite[Theorem 7.8]{MR1800316}.

 The rest of the proof, \ie existence and uniqueness follows \emph{verbatim} the results of \cite{MR3582412}.
 It is only worth noticing that here, once again it is necessary to use, via Theorem~\ref{thm:WPLq}, the fact that we are in a convex polyhedron. \end{proof}